Shearsby: History

 In the early 17th century the Vicar of St Mary Magdelene, and Rector of Knaptoft was John Moore, a Puritan who wrote A Mappe of Man's Mortalite in 1617 and often struggled to maintain his principles against the authorities within the Church of England.
 In November 1604 he was brought before the ecclesiastical court for nonconformity, refusing to wear the surplice, and summoned a further four more times in 1605.
 He was finally discharged by the court in 'hope of conformity'.

-Not long after the Inclosure Act of 1773, it was recorded that 1,100 acres of land in and around Shearsby belonged to the lord of the manor, George Turvile, esq.
+Not long after the Shearsby Inclosure Act 1773 (13 Geo.
+3. c.
+81 Pr.), it was recorded that 1,100 acres of land in and around Shearsby belonged to the lord of the manor, George Turvile, esq.
 It was during this time that a local printer and author, John Nichols, noted whilst visiting the church of St Mary Magdalene that four church bells were stood in the church chancel.
 He was to learn that one of these bells originated from the nearby ruined church of Knaptoft, and that this bell (whilst in transit to the church in Aylestone, Leicester) was appropriated from its cart by the local villagers while the Aylestone tenants (charged with transporting the bell) stopped to take a drink in the village.
 On realising the situation, the Aylestone tenants had to leave the village empty handed.